jon-smith/rust-fsharp-lab/fsharp/README.md

 # F# Project

-The aim of this project is to explore F# features and .NET integration.
+The aim of this project is to explore F#, the Oxpecker library and OpenAPI type providers.

 ### Complete ✅